CliveC99/p1-castlerea/README.md

      - I changed it to "Gallery".
      - I used ".jpg" images in the begining.
      - I noticed this was affecting my lighthouse performance report.
 I changed the images to ".webp".
+     - I was getting a poor performance score on my lighthouse restults.
+     - I improved the score by compressing the webp images.
+     - I was getting an error message on lighthouse for my footer because the icons did not have a name.
+     - I added a `<span class="sr-only">` this solved the issue.